DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <p><strong>The AI considers the following information sources:</strong></p>

 <ul>
-  <li><strong>Deal Engagements (last 100):</strong> The AI retrieves and analyzes the most recent engagements associated with the Deal, including:
+  <li><strong>Deal Engagements (last 100):</strong> The AI retrieves and analyzes up to 100 recent engagements associated with the Deal, subject to the account’s <a href="#activity-types-ai">activity-type selection</a>, optional day limit and HubSpot permissions.
+All of these types are enabled by default:
     <ul>
       <li>Notes</li>
       <li>Emails (body content only, not attachments)</li>